 For Physicians

-The American Academy of Family Physicians has approved CME credits for Billings Ovulation Method Teacher Trainings.
+The American Academy of Family Physicians has approved us for 22.75 CMEs for our Billings Ovulation Method Teacher Trainings from September 10, 2015 – September 10, 2016.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 For Medical Students